 Tattoos are currently performed at Little Vinnie’s Tattoo in Baltimore, MD; Mecca Tattoo in Mankato, MN; a hospital setting in Boston, MA; a surgeon’s office in Plano, TX and, of course, expect to see Paul and Trent in Austin at Dr. Potter’s office every 3 to 4 months.

 Interested in nipple and areola tattooing?
-The Vinnie Myers Team will be in our office the week of January 7th, 2019.
+Contact 410-876-4638 to find out the next time The Vinnie Myers Team will be in the office.

 New nipples for breast cancer survivors.